 9.2 Option 2.
 Use of Dedicated DN

 The UE uses a dedicated DN for support of edge computing.
+Thus, the UE establishes a PDU session to that DN identified by a DNN and slice.
+At PDU session establishment, a session is established using a UPF that is connected to the closest Edge Data Network.
+If the UE moves, a new UPF may be assigned using SSC mode 2 or 3.
 In the Option 2A, the dedicated DN for edge computing covers all the PLMN area, while in the Option 2B, the dedicated DN for edge computing only covers some portion of the PLMN area.
 The dedicated DN is a collection of Edge Data Networks (Local DNs).

 Figure 9.2-1.
 Option 2.
 Use of dedicated DN with Local DN(s)